 We will discuss the following research areas:

-For relevant conferences, research papers and books have a look at: Finding Papers.
+For relevant conferences, research papers and books have a look at: Publications.

 The best way to learn about the course and its outcomes is to look at the projects page with student work from previous editions of this course.